Early Learning in the Home

 Year of Investment and Stage:

 Have we reinvested:

 The Wordworks app supports parents, caregivers and educators of young children aged 0-5 years, by providing them with fun and creative ideas about how to talk, play, sing, write, count and share books with them on a daily basis.

 The app was developed by The Reach Trust and Wordworks, using adapted content from the Every Word Counts programme.
-Every Word Counts was developed through funding from the Claude Leon Foundation, The Solon Foundation and the Jim Joel Foundation.
+Every Word Counts was developed through funding from the Claude Leon Foundation, The Solon Foundation, the Frank Jackson Foundation and the Jim Joel Foundation.

 The video content embedded in the app was sourced with permission from The Family Literacy Project, Mikhulu Trust, Bulungula Incubator and Rhodes University Community Engagement.